AriFordsham/GHCWiki/working-conventions/bisection.md

 ## Preparation

-To begin with either bisection method, it's best to minimize the work required to build GHC.
-For this setting `BuildFlavour=quick` in `mk/build.mk` is recommended.
+With either bisection method, the work required to build GHC can be minimised by setting `BuildFlavour=quick` in `mk/build.mk` if using a `make` build.

 ## Manual Bisection

 Start by finding out which released GHC versions pass and fail your test case.
 The tool [ghcup](https://www.haskell.org/ghcup/) can be used to switch between GHC versions.
 Let's say we've done this already and found out something has gone awry between GHC 8.2.2 and 8.4.1.
-To get the commit hashes between those release
+To get the commit hashes between those release versions:
-versions:

 ```
 $ git show-ref -s ghc-8.2.2-release